spraakbanken/metadata-api/README.md

 - Set up cron job that periodically updates the META-SHARE files and resource descriptions from SVN.
   Also run python script for parsing these files.
+  The following cron jobs are run on bark:
   ```
   # Fetch meta share from SVN
   0 * * * * cd /home/fksparv/sb-metadata/meta-share/corpus && svn update > /dev/null